 |Increased sexual desire in old women ‹ss›||›› the longing for a deep connectedness and protection was not met and is hopefully sought after into old age|

-Here we can clearly see that the woman in a Moschus situation refuses to acknowledge that she needs protection and a longing for community.
+Here we can see that the woman in a Moschus situation refuses to acknowledge that she needs protection and a longing for community.
 She is inwardly convinced that she will never fulfill her longings.
-She has let many opportunities pass her by, so she has not confronted herself and neglected to create the needed clarity with herself and others.
+She has let many opportunities pass her by, so she has not confronted herself and neglected to create clarity with herself and others.

 The woman completely subjugates herself to the role and relinquishes all individuality.
-She does not even recognize her own needs and wishes, so these can never be satisfied.
+She does not recognize her needs and wishes, so these can never be satisfied.
 Only recently have conditions changed – probably due to the creation of a social state [in Germany].
 External security given by the state has given room for a process of transformation and a chance for the individual’s personal freedom.

 The meaning of the masculine role and its relationship pattern is the content of Part III.